Chronic traumatic encephalopathy in sports: Ice hockey

 In December 2017 Zarley Zalapski died, at the age of 49, after complications related to a viral infection.
 Following his death, his sister wanted to know if he had any brain issues and was confirmed to have CTE.
 In 1989, Merril Hoge was a Pittsburgh Steeler when Zalapski was a Pittsburgh Penguin.
 The two were part of a civic helmet-safety campaign and posed for photos.
 A few years before Zalapski's death, his sister Kyla had reached out to Hoge to assist her brother who was struggling with his health to transition into retirement.

 In January 2018 former hockey player and captain for the Minnesota-Duluth Bulldogs Andrew Carroll, committed suicide, at the age of 32.
 He was only officially diagnosed with a few concussions.
 After looking at Andrew's lab results, researchers at Boston University estimated that number was closer to 20.
 A little over a year later Andrew Carroll was diagnosed with CTE.

 In 2011, USA hockey, which controls the rules surrounding youth hockey in the United States banned body checking along with checking at the head or neck for kids who are ages 13–14 or younger.
-This is supposed to help prevent youth hockey players get concussions, and other injuries in youth hockey.
+This is supposed to help prevent youth hockey players from getting concussions and other injuries in youth hockey.

 In February 2015, Steve Montador died unexpectedly, and the subsequent examination of Montador's brain by doctors at Krembil Neuroscience Centre at Toronto Western Hospital found a "widespread presence" of CTE.
 Montador joins the growing list of former ice hockey players discovered to have CTE which includes Rick Martin, Derek Boogaard, and Reg Fleming.

 Some researchers have argued that prospective longitudinal studies, following subjects over time, are needed to completely understand the causes and progression of CTE.